frc937/frc937.github.io/content/events/robotics-day.md

 ---
 title: "Reach out activities"
 type: page
-draft: true
+draft: false
 ---
 Here are our Reach out activities going on right now!
-Robotics Day 2023
+Robotics Day 2024 (Date to be determined)
-Middle School Presentation 2024
+Middle School Presentation 2024 (Date to be determined) Parents' night out (Year and Date to be determined)
-Parents night out 2024